flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     If you are not flying on network and are using the built in ATC menu, simply find the appropriate selection in the menu and request for IFR clearance.

     Clearances will usually provide the following information below.
-As a pilot you would need to readback the clearance correctly or acknowledge it if using the built in ATC menu.
+As a pilot you would need to read back the clearance correctly or acknowledge it if using the built in ATC menu.

     - Cleared to the destination via specified route in the filed flight plan.
     - Initial cleared altitude after departure.